 COVID is affecting our lives in ways we still have to understand, including suffering with trauma, addiction, and domestic abuse, all of which cry for cultural shifts into deeper forms of individual and collective healing.
 Long-term illness and dis-ease continue to affect people’s health as does the need for recovery at so many levels of our existence.
 Compassion for ourselves and our loved ones is one way we can support each other by creating and honoring space for healing within the home.
 A tangible way to acknowledge the nurturing care we all need is to provide ourselves and our loved ones with the dignity to experience health challenges in a space suited to meet physical, emotional, mental, and spiritual needs.
 This is a beautiful way to express love.

-Learn more about working with Rae with EmpowR healing navigation and intuitive arts sessions.
+Learn more about working with Rae with EmpowR healing sessions.

 Please consider becoming an EmpowR Patreon to join our community of co-creating change!